TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/Clipboard/Index.rst

 This tells us what objects are registered on the default tab ("normal") (a content element with id 216 in "copy" mode) and the numeric tabs (which can each contain more than one element).
 It also tells us that the current tab is number 2.
-We can compare with the BE view of the clipboard:
+We can compare with the backend view of the clipboard:

 .. figure:: ../../../Images/ClipboardContent.png
    :alt: Clipboard content

-   The clipboard as seen in the BE
+   The clipboard as seen in the backend

 which indeed contains two files.